-We take great pride in the quality of our grazing and paddocks are rotated and irrigated.
+We take great pride in the quality of our grazing and paddocks are rotated, irrigated and fitted with automated water troughs.
 Live-out and stabled horses live in groups of 3 to 6.
 We believe that a relaxed horse is a happy horse and we will strive to keep your horse with minimal interference to his routine and daily activities once settled here.

 Horses are fed twice a day.
 The bulk of all of our horses’ diets consist of lucerne, oathay, shandy, Speedi-Beet and oil.
 Concentrates only serve as a top up depending on the workload and breed; resulting in healthy, well-nourished horses that are pleasurable to ride.

-Our hands-on yard manager is involved in every aspect of the daily care of your horse.
 We offer barefoot trimming and have helped many horses make the transition to barefoot successfully.
+We organise services like farrier and dentist or horse owners are welcome to bring their own.
 We have qualified, experienced grooms and also offer additional grooming services like washing, mane pulling and plaiting.

-We cater for both competitive riders and happy hackers with safe, easily accessible, unlimited outrides in the vineyards with cross country jumps.
-Other facilities include:
+We cater for both competitive riders and happy hackers with safe, unlimited outrides in the vineyards.

 * Sand 40 x 20m dressage arena